 A few years ago, I visited a number of Amish quilters in Pennsylvania Dutch country and was a bit disappointed to find that they are mostly making quilts with the same commercial printed fabrics other quilters use.
 But the traditional Amish quilt patterns are still as popular as ever.
 Here are four of my personal favorites.

 Bars Quilt Pattern

-The simplest of the early Amish quilt designs is a square quilt with long stripes of two or more colors in the center, surrounded by a double border that makes a perfect setting for fancy hand quilting.
-The quilting in the center bars is often a simple cross-hatched diamond shape, but the borders were typically quilted with feathers, cables, or flowering vines.
+The simplest of the early Amish quilt designs is a square quilt with long stripes of two or more colors in the center, surrounded by a border that makes a perfect setting for fancy hand quilting.
+This one, made by Karin Schaller and photographed by Rosanna Romani, has a more elaborate border with red sashing and cornerstones at the four corners.

 Lone Star Quilt Pattern

 Star quilts are popular with quilters everywhere, including Amish quilters.
 The Lone Star pattern’s many small diamonds make it an ideal way to use up small scraps of fabric.
 The diamonds are arranged to give the quilt the feeling that light radiates from the center of the star out to the corners of the quilt.

 The diamonds in the star were typically quilted around their edges (what we machine quilters would called “stitching in the ditch”), leaving the fancy quilting for the larger spaces surrounding the star.
 This quilt by Angelika Lindo (photographed by Jane Starz) was quilted in a simple grid.
 The color scheme is deceptively simple too, showing off the contrast between black and various tones of red.

 A large diamond set on point inside a double border, this bold design was also often used to showcase elaborate quilting.
 The center diamond might be quilted with a center star surrounded by a feather wreath, with flowers and leaves in the surrounding borders.